AlcoholRehabHelp Logo

 What Is Meloxicam?

-Meloxicam (known by brand name Mobic®) is a type of painkiller that falls under the category of nonsteroidal anti-inflammatory drugs (NSAID).
+Meloxicam is a type of painkiller that falls under the category of nonsteroidal anti-inflammatory drugs (NSAIDs).
+It’s also known under the brand Mobic.

-Meloxicam is available as a tablet or liquid that are both taken orally.
-Clinicians will prescribe the drug based on weight.
-As weight gain or loss can affect the efficacy of the drug, doses can change accordingly.
+Meloxicam is available as a tablet or liquid that you should take orally.
+Clinicians will often prescribe the drug based on weight.
+As weight gain or loss can affect the drug’s efficacy, doses can change accordingly.

 meloxicam pill